In the footsteps of socialist-realist Warsaw

-The Palace of Culture and Science, built in the 1950s, is the tallest building in Poland (237 metres) and a modern icon of the city.
+The Palace of Culture and Science, built in the 1950s, is one of the tallest buildings in Poland (237 metres) and a modern icon of the city.
 If you stroll around the palace, you will find monumental figures of peasants, labourers and scientists.
 Theatres, a cinema and museums all operate in the palace.
 The observation deck on the 30th floor is a must-do as it offers panoramic views of Warsaw, including spectacular skyscrapers and both banks of the Vistula.
+More…

 pl.
 Defilad 1